alx3apps/spring-embedded-tomcat/README.md

 Problem
 -------

-Tomcat is a great and extremly widespread piece of software.
+Tomcat is a great and extremely widespread piece of software.
 It's rock stable, good documented etc.
 But it is designed as a __container__ to run __multiple__ web applications.
 But during my work in most projects I participated, container was used to run __one__ __and__ __only__ __one__ application.
 Some of the apps were internet ones, most we intranet (in fact for intranet usually multiple hardware servers